And now for the AWESOME

 “For me, it’s important to remember that God has a level of maturity that He desires to bring all of us to in this.
 Trusting Him has to be more than agreeing with the nod of the head; it has to be lived out in our daily lives—in His experience—and Christ must be glorified in it all.”

-1 Peter 1:7, “so that the tested genuineness of your faith—more precious than gold that perishes though it is tested by fire—may be found to result in praise and glory and honor at the revelation of Jesus Christ.”
+1 Peter 1:7, “That the trial of your faith, being much more precious than of gold that perisheth, though it be tried with fire, might be found unto praise and honour and glory at the appearing of Jesus Christ:

-Psalm 119:67, “Before I was afflicted I went astray, but now I keep your word.”
+Psalm 119:67, “Before I was afflicted I went astray: but now have I kept thy word.”

 I have been reading a book for my devotions and one of the chapters is on trust.